daiphuongngo/Cohost-AI-Data-Scientist/Data Science/README.md

-# How to analysis Cohost data
+# How to analyze Cohost data